$100 is the sweet spot for getting a pair of quality earbuds without breaking the bank.

-Looking by the images, they look very cheap and feels like they’d be made of plastic.
-However get yourself ready to be shocked, as they’re made of metal.
+Judging by the images the Rio S looks cheap and like they might be made of plastic.
+But they’re actually made of metal.

-Coming to specifications: Noontec Rio S earplugs houses 10mm Dynamic Votrik HD100 drivers that tend to offer excellent audio quality and balanced sound among Lows, Mid-Range and Highs.
+The earbuds house 10mm Dynamic Votrik HD100 drivers that offer excellent audio quality and balance sound through lows, mid-ranges, and highs.

 "Noontec Rio S are definitely a one of a kind best earbuds under $100 that offer an uber look along with great design and durability, allowing them to be taken wherever you go.
 If you’re looking for an earbud that does complete justice to all kinds of music genres, then this is it."

-To be completely true with you, when you’re out in the market looking for the Best Earbuds under $100 then you’re definitely spoiled for choices.
+If you’re in the market for earbuds under $100, then you’re definitely spoiled for choices.

 There are a variety of earbuds available from popular, established, and unknown brands, all ranging in features and quality.